codewithgaji/Python-Mini-Games-For-Beginners/README.md

    - Add difficulty levels with different number ranges.
    - Implement a scoring system based on the number of attempts.

-4. **Rock, Paper, Scissors** ✂️
-   A fun game where the user competes against the computer by choosing "Rock", "Paper", or "Scissors".
-   **Enhancement Ideas**:
-   - Add a best-of-three or best-of-five feature.
-   - Include more options, such as "Lizard" and "Spock" (from "The Big Bang Theory" version).

 ## **How to Use This Repository**